-With so many places within our 50 states and our U.S. territories, where is the best place for your next family vacation destinations?
-We asked top family bloggers to recommend their best family vacation destinations in the U.S. for multigenerational travel.
+With so many places within our 50 states and our U.S. territories, where are the best family vacation destinations in the U.S.?
+We asked top family bloggers to recommend their best multigenerational family vacations in the USA.

 Disclosure: This post contains affiliate links.
 If you click through and buy, we may receive a commission.
 Thanks for helping support TravelingInHeels.